-Notes:
+NOTES:

-- 1. Program begins fall semester only. - 2.
-Anatomy and Physiology 101, Microbiology 102 and Respiratory 050 must be completed prior to the fall semester of the first year of study. - 3.
-Students must complete the course work for the Respiratory Care Technician Certificate within a five-year period to department certification. - 4 A successful passing score on the Self-Assessment Entry-Level Examination is required to receive a one-year Certificate of Completion from the Respiratory Care Program.
+- · Program begins Fall Semester only. - All courses in Respiratory Care must be completed within a five-year period. - A successful passing score on both the Registry Written and the Clinical Simulation Self-Assessment Examinations are required to receive a two-year Certificate of Completion from the RRT Program.